Kubernetes Tutorial for Beginners (Step by Step)

 Let's explain how this works in more detail.

 When you create a Deployment, it automatically creates a ReplicaSet object.
 The number of replicas in this ReplicaSet is specified in the Deployment YAML file.
 Also, the template used to create the Pods will be specified in the Deployment YAML file.
-When this ReplicaSet is created it will start the desired number of Pods from the template.
+When this ReplicaSet is created, the desired number of pods from the template will be started.

 Now this ReplicaSet and its Pods are managed by the Deployment.
 The Deployment will keep monitoring the Pod template for changes.